akbartus/Yolov8-Pose-Detection-on-Browser/README.md

 Copy the contents of each folder and just run respective html file.
 All code, i.e. style and scripts are included in html file.

 ## Models
--- ONNX
+<b>ONNX</b>.
 Original YOLOv8n-pose model taken from official Ultralytics repository and converted to onnx.
+NMS file was created using adapted version of Wahyu Sentianto's <a href="https://github.com/Hyuto/fun/tree/master/test-onnx-graph-surgeon">graph surgeon example</a>.
 ```
 used model : yolov8n-pose.onnx
 size       : ~ 12.7Mb
 ```
 **NMS**

-ONNX model to perform NMS operator [CUSTOM].
+ONNX model to perform NMS operator.

 ```
-nms-yolov8.onnx
+nms-yolov8n-pose.onnx
 ```
+<b>TFJS</b>.
+Original YOLOv8n-pose model taken from official Ultralytics repository and converted to TFJS.

 ## Use another model

 It is possible to use bigger models converted to onnx, however this might impact the total loading time.

-To use another YOLOv8 model, download it from Ultralytics and convert it to onnx file format.
+To use another YOLOv8-pose model, download it from Ultralytics and convert it to ONNX or TFJS format.

 **Custom YOLOv8 Pose Detection Models**

-Please update labels object inside of main.js file.
+The example of custom YOLOv8 pose detection model will be demonstrated soon.

 ## Demo